S3-working-group/s3-practical-guide/src/defining-agreements/clarify-domains.md

 Domain descriptions can be created for a role, position, circle, team, open domain, department, unit, or the whole organization.

-Start by clarifying existing domains and consider defining new ones.
+You can either start by clarifying existing domains, or at least clarify new ones.